2025 Season Passes now available! Learn More

 We all hope for a perfect Summer when it comes to weather but we know that doesn’t happen.
 In the case of rain we will still have camp.
 If the rain and winds are light, campers will still go out on the water and get a little wet.
 If the rains are heavy or the weather looks harsh, we have shelters at all of our locations where campers can be safe.
 During our indoor time staff will still cover some boating lessons.
 This can include knots, parts of the boat and safety lessons.
 Please note there may be days in which the weather is sunny and warm but the winds make it unsafe to go on the water.
 During these days our staff will continue to work on boating techniques but in a safer environment.

-At Boating Is Fun Camp we want campers to experience a variety of bating activities throughout the week.
-In addition to spending half of the day sailing, campers will spend time learning how to kayak both single and double, canoe and in some locations learn stand-up paddleboarding (SUP).
+At Boating Is Fun Camp we want campers to experience a variety of boating activities throughout the week.
+In addition to spending half of the day sailing, campers will spend time learning how to kayak both single and double, canoe and learn stand-up paddleboarding (SUP).

 The first day of camp can feel overwhelming especially for our newer and younger campers.
 Our staff will spend a great deal of time introducing themselves and going over our camp rules and expectation.
 It is often our most “classroom” filled day of the week.